 Mathematics is one of the most important that is asked in the government recruitment exams.
 Generally, there are questions asked related to basic concepts and formulas of trigonometry.
 To let you make the most of the Mathematics section, we are providing important facts related to Geometry.
 Also, RRB NTPC, CGL, and State exams are nearby with bunches of posts for the interested candidates in which Mathematics is a major part.
 We have covered important notes and questions focusing on these prestigious exams.
-We wish you all the best of luck to come over the fear of the Mathematics section.
+We wish you all the best of luck in come over the fear of the Mathematics section.

 - Time and Work Notes: Short Tricks To Solve Questions

-- Simple Interest Formula, Concept and Study Notes
+- Simple Interest Formula, Concept, and Study Notes

 Fundamental concepts of Geometry

 - Line segment: The straight path joining two points A and B is called a line segment AB.
-It has and points and a definite length.
+It has points and a definite length.

 - Intersecting lines: Two lines having a common point are called intersecting lines.
 The common point is known as the point of intersection.